-Basin Education Initiative.
 The UWS cooperates on community-focused educational programs with other state agencies involved with water resources and natural resource issues.
-Since 1998, UW-Extension has worked in partnership to support state, county and local efforts to protect and improve surface and ground water quality and quantity across the state's 22 major river basins.
-Fifteen locally situated Basin Educators develop and conduct programs throughout each basin, accessing state-level support for educational material development and program evaluation.
+Since 1998, UW-Extension has worked in partnership to support state, county and local efforts to protect and improve surface and ground water quality and quantity across the state.
+Twelve locally situated Natural Resource Educators develop and conduct programs that reach local and statewide audiences, accessing state-level support for educational material development and program evaluation.
 The educational programs address a broad range of groundwater-related topics, including drinking water, threats to groundwater quality, impacts of land-use changes and land management decisions on groundwater quantity, information about localized groundwater problems such as karst geology, water conservation and efficiency, and a variety of other water quality issues.
-More information can be found at http://basineducation.uwex.edu.
-In 2011 the Basin Education Initiative will transition into the UW-Extension Regional Natural Resources Program.
+More information can be found http://naturalresources.uwex.edu.